racefreak/LD29/README.md

 **Ideas**
 ====
 **Main Idea**
-- Top down view.
+- Top down (or side) view.
 (2D)
-- You are inside a cave.
+- You are inside a cave/mineshaft.
 Your goal is get back to the surface.
 - The world has fallen apart and it might be the end of humanity.
-- During your journey u might find more beings that might help you... or not...
+- During your journey you might find more beings that might help you... or not...

 **Final Ideas (only if I have time)**